Juniper/terraform-provider-mist/docs/resources/site_setting.md

 page_title: "mist_site_setting Resource - terraform-provider-mist"
 subcategory: "Site"
 description: |-
-  This resource manages the Site Settings.The Site Settings can used to customize the Site configuration and assign Site Variables (Sites Variables can be reused in configuration templates)
+  This resource manages the Site Settings.
+  The Site Settings can used to customize the Site configuration and assign Site Variables (Sites Variables can be reused in configuration templates)
 ---

 # mist_site_setting (Resource)

-This resource manages the Site Settings.The Site Settings can used to customize the Site configuration and assign Site Variables (Sites Variables can be reused in configuration templates)
+This resource manages the Site Settings.
+The Site Settings can used to customize the Site configuration and assign Site Variables (Sites Variables can be reused in configuration templates)

 ## Example Usage